Table of Contents

 On a login page, open the login view settings to add Single Sign-Ons.
 There you can select the "Add Provider" option under "Single Sign On".
 There you will be able to choose the provider type.

-After selecting a provider type you will be prompted to add your credentials.
+After selecting a provider type, you will be prompted to add your credentials.
 You can also edit these later from the login settings.

 A Google Project must first be created on the Google Developers Console.
-Once added click on the Credentials tab, then "Create Credentials" link and choose "OAuth Client ID":
+Once added, click on the Credentials tab, the "Create Credentials" link, and choose "OAuth Client ID":

-Complete the highlighted sections as detailed in the images below then click "Create":
+Complete the highlighted sections as detailed in the images below, then click "Create":

 Edit the settings and add the URL and domain your app is using to the Redirect URIs and the Javascript Origins.

-This will generate a Client ID:
+Doing this will generate a Client ID:

 Notes: